Andre Curbach — Operations Manager

 Since moving to Alice I have been managing the Qantas Club at the Airport and worked for the local town council.
 For many years prior to arriving in Alice I have been managing remote Island Resorts of the Indonesian Mainland.
 So I know first hand what it means to work and live in a very isolated remote place like Alice.
 The only difference being now getting Desert instead of Island bound.

-I have been employed as the schemes Project Manager since July 2019 and look after the entire operation of ASFDC.
+I have been employed as the schemes Manager since July 2019 and look after the entire operation of ASFDC.

 Penny Whyte — Administration Officer